robertdavidgraham/masscan/doc/masscan.8.markdown

 	# masscan 0.0.0.0/0 -p0-65535 --shard 3/3

 An alternative is with the "resume" feature.
-A scan has an internal index that goes from zero to the number of ports times then number of IP addresses.
+A scan has an internal index that goes from zero to the number of ports times the number of IP addresses.
 The following example shows splitting up a scan into chunks of a 1000 items each:

 	# masscan 0.0.0.0/0 -p0-65535 --resume-index 0 --resume-count 1000